cail/cctv_summarizer/README.md

 A Python tool for capturing frames from RTSP cameras and generating time-lapse summary videos.
 Ideal for monitoring multiple cameras with activity-focused recording using motion detection.

+**IMPORTANT NOTE** Majority of this project was created by Copilot, using my instructions.

 ## Features

 - **Multi-camera support**: Monitor multiple RTSP cameras simultaneously